Barite Resources

 4. Morocco – A Major Exporter to Europe and North America

-Morocco is a key African producer, with large reserves in the Middle Atlas region.
-The country exports high-quality barite, making it a strategic supplier for industries in Europe and North America.
+Morocco maintains large reserves in the Middle Atlas region.
+As a result, its high-quality barite exports strengthen supply chains for industries in Europe and North America.

 5. Iran – Rich Reserves in the Middle East